 Dress in old clothes and go on an outdoor adventure - run, jump, and explore the woods.
 Fallen trees are great for balancing on and playing hide and seek.
 Pick up sticks and make a den or look out for mini beasts creeping nearby.

-Pick up our school holiday bat trail from the shepherd's hut in the car park (suggested donation of £1 per trail please) to explore Box Hill and learn about our nocturnal creatures.
-There are two trails available - one for children aged 3-5 years, and the second for children aged 5+.
+Pick up our school holiday toadstool tiptoe trail from the shepherd's hut (between 10am and 3pm) in the car park (suggested donation of £1 per trail please) to explore Box Hill and learn about the fantastic fungi that live and thrive here.
+Suitable for all ages.

 What to wear

-After a bit of rain, Box Hill can get muddy so please wear wellie boots and dress for mess.
-The bat trail takes you through the woods - after heavy rain it might be slightly harder to push a buggy.
+After a bit of rain, Box Hill can get muddy so please wear welly boots and dress for mess.
+The toadstool tiptoe takes you through the woods and the natural play trail - the path here can get muddy but is suitable for buggies.